Inspector Wexford

 Chief Inspector Reginald "Reg" Wexford is a recurring character in a series of detective novels by English crime writer Ruth Rendell.
 He made his first appearance in the author's 1964 debut From Doon With Death, and has since been the protagonist of 23 more novels (plus some short stories).
-In The Ruth Rendell Mysteries he was played by George Baker.
+In the TVS television series The Ruth Rendell Mysteries (1987–2000), he was played by George Baker.

 Character

 In a 2013 interview, Rendell stated:

-Wexford is a Liberal Democrat though, and I am a Labour party member, in fact a Labour peer, so I am further to the left than him.
+Wexford is a Liberal Democrat though, and I am a Labour party member, in fact, a Labour peer, so I am further to the left than him.

 Wexford is an intelligent, sensitive man.
 He has a placid wife, Dora, and two daughters, Sheila and Sylvia.
 He has a good relationship with Sheila (his favourite) but a difficult relationship with Sylvia (who feels slighted though he has never actually intended to slight her).
 He also has a strong friendship with DI Mike Burden.